shashankag14/MultiCamera2BEV/README.md

     - apply sharpening techniques to highlight edges
     - apply histogram equalization to mprove the distribution of pixel intensities (also known as contrast stretching)
 - Recheck Feature Detection: After enhancing the warped images, rerun the feature detection and matching process to see if the number of good matches improves.

+## Notes
+- The final shape of the BEV output matters how the input images are warped and how much overlap they share with each other.
+Fine-tuning the final output shape always helps.
+- Make sure that you have enough features in each warped image after applying the homography.
+These features are used for feature matching and image stitching at the end.

 ## ToDo:
 &#9745; Investigate on enhacing the warped images (if there aren't enough features available for feature matching) \